 The nasal tip plays a defining role in the general facial expression.
 Soft rounded or upturned tips create a youthful and lively look, while sharp downward-sloping tips form a more serious and stern expression.
 The celestial nose gives a youthful impression with its upward-pointing tip, while hawk noses reflect a strong personality expressing intense determination.

-What Is the Roman (Aquiline) Nose Shape?
+Roman (Aquiline) Nose Shape

 The Roman or eagle nose has a high and prominent nasal bridge and usually shows a slight curve or bend at the tip.
 Historically, this nose shape was considered a symbol of power, nobility, and leadership in ancient Rome.
 Especially in antiquity, individuals with this nose shape were associated with courage and determination.